Blog|Slideshows|October 7, 2025

 9. Create and rehearse an incident response plan

-• Assign roles, define communication steps, and run tabletop drills.
+• Assign roles, define communication steps and run tabletop drills.

-• Include HIPAA breach-notification procedures.
+• Include Health Insurance Portability and Accountability Act breach-notification procedures.

 10. Stay informed

-October is Cybersecurity Awareness Month — a reminder that protecting patient data isn’t just an IT responsibility, it’s a cornerstone of patient trust.
+October is Cybersecurity Awareness Month, a reminder that protecting patient data isn’t just an IT responsibility — it’s a cornerstone of patient trust.
 Yet many small and midsize medical practices remain prime targets for cybercriminals.
-A single phishing email or unpatched system can expose sensitive health information, disrupt operations, and jeopardize care continuity.
+A single phishing email or unpatched system can expose sensitive health information, disrupt operations and jeopardize care continuity.

 Here are 10 practical cybersecurity tips, drawn from CISA’s Secure Your Business guidance.